renderpci/dedalo/docs/update/update_from_v5.md

     ![Administration panel](assets/20230403_171028_admin_panel.png){: .large}

-9. Update the Ontology to > 01-04-2023
+9. Update the Ontology to > 01-07-2023

     ![Update ontology](assets/20230403_171133_ontology_update.png){: .medium}

 10. Run the update scripts.
 It will take time to change your Database and files.
-It's highly recommended to see your PHP log (`tail -f php.log`)
+It's highly recommended to see your PHP log (`tail -f php_error.log`)

     ![Update data](assets/20230403_171234_update_data.png){: .large}